chanokchut/TheBounds-Dashboard-Placement-2025/README.md

 **How to use**
 - Clone/download this repository.
-- Load .xlxs and .pbix files from /Data&Dashboard folder to replicate dashboards.
+- Load .xlsx and .pbix files from /Data&Dashboard folder to replicate dashboards.

 **Version control**
 - This repository is developed with version control practices: